davnovak/npe_faster/README.md

 * For the final result, the per-population distribution dissimilarities can be reduced to a scalar output value either by summing *or* by taking the average.

+* There is an option to produce a PDF with plots of the distributions for high-dimensional and low-dimensional coordinates for each population.